From SELinux Wiki

 - Security Server within the Linux kernel authorizes access (or not) using the security policy (or policy) that describes rules that must be enforced.

 Note that the subject (and therefore the user) cannot decide to bypass the policy rules being enforced by the MAC policy with SELinux enabled.
-Contrast this to standard Linux Discretionary Access Control (DAC), which also governs the ability of subjects to access objects, however it allows users to make policy decisions (see Processing a System Call).
+Contrast this to standard Linux Discretionary Access Control (DAC), which also governs the ability of subjects to access objects, however it allows users to make policy decisions.
+The steps in the decision making chain for DAC and MAC are shown in the Processing a System Call diagram.

 SELinux supports two forms of MAC:

 - Type Enforcement - Where processes run in domains and the actions on objects are controlled by the policy.
-This is the implementation used for general purpose MAC within SELinux.
-The Type Enforcement section covers this in more detail.
+This is the implementation used for general purpose MAC within SELinux along with Role Based Access Control.
+The Type Enforcement and Role-Based Access Control (RBAC) sections covers these in more detail.

-- Multi-Level Security - This is an implementation based on the Bell-La Padula (BLP) model, and used by organizations where different levels of access are required so that (for example in some defence / Government systems) restricted information is separated from classified information (i.e. maintaining confidentiality).
-This allows enforcement rules such as "no write down" and "no read up" to be implemented in a policy by extending the security context to include security levels.
-The Multilevel Security section covers this in more detail along with a variant of MLS called Multi-Category Security (MCS).
+- Multi-Level Security - This is an implementation based on the Bell-La Padula (BLP) model, and used by organizations where different levels of access are required so that restricted information is separated from classified information to maintain confidentiality.
+This allows enforcement rules such as 'no write down' and 'no read up' to be implemented in a policy by extending the security context to include security levels.
+The Multi-Level Security and Multi-Category Security section covers this in more detail along with a variant called Multi-Category Security (MCS).